 On a warm weekend in mid-May, we made an impromptu decision to go to the garden store.
 Several hours (shopping, digging, planting), we had a garden.
 It was later that week that we wondered if we had made a huge mistake (since the latest frost date in our area is typically thought of as Memorial Day, which was about three weeks after our planting).
-Well, as it turns out, we were quite fortunate, and our garden is doing really well, as you can see in this little photo blog entry!
+Well, as it turns out, we were quite fortunate, and our garden is doing really well thanks to the topsoil we used, as you can see in this little photo blog entry!

 Our garden — based on what we found when digging here, we’re pretty sure there used to be a big tree in this general vicinity.
 If we continue to enjoy this gardening thing, we’ll probably build a raised bed and create some real soil.
 But, that’s a post for another time.
 Interested in buying commercial planters wholesale?
 Well you have surely come to the right place, do visit the link you can find planters which you can customize to your desire.